 If your nonprofit hasn’t yet taken advantage of the many forms of corporate philanthropy, this article is the one for you!

-Many companies have corporate giving programs in place to encourage employee charitable giving and volunteering.
-These programs are highly beneficial for companies, but they’re even better for the nonprofits they support.
+Many companies have corporate philanthropy programs in place to encourage employee charitable giving and volunteering.
+These philanthropy programs are highly beneficial for companies, but they’re even better for the nonprofits they support.

-In this article, we’ll go over four different forms of corporate philanthropy and show you how each can play a major part in your organization’s overall strategy.
+In this article, we’ll go over four different types of corporate philanthropy programs and show you how each can play a major part in your organization’s overall strategy.

 Here’s a preview of the topics we’ll cover:

-While this list isn’t exhaustive, it will give your nonprofit a solid introduction to the different ways you can implement corporate giving and maximize your donations.
+While this list isn’t exhaustive, it will give your nonprofit a solid introduction to the different ways you can implement corporate philanthropy and maximize your donations.

 With that in mind, let’s get started.